spacetelescope/crds/documentation/crds_users_guide/source/file_submissions.rst

 Compare Old Reference
 +++++++++++++++++++++

-When checked CRDS will certify incoming tabular references against the files they replace with respect to the derivation context.
+When `Compare Old Reference` is checked, CRDS will certify incoming tabular references against the files they replace with respect to the derivation context.
 For other references this input is irrelevant and ignored.